-Istria is a hotspot for those with a penchant for adventure.
+Istria is a hotspot for those of you who visit Croatia and have a penchant for adventure.
 Nearly every beach offers water skiing, jet skiing, windsurfing, sailing, paragliding and more.
 Adrenaline junkies will enjoy the numerous adventure parks here, with high-rope gardens, go karting and motocross.
 Meanwhile anyone who enjoys more low key activities, will love discovering the extensive cycling and hiking routes along the coastline and up into the rolling hills, as well as swimming in the crystal clear waters of the Adriatic.

-If you want to discover more of Istria, Single Parents on Holiday offer both single parent holidays and solo holidays to Istria in 2019.
-The solo holiday for singles and anyone wanting to travel without partner and/or kids takes place on 7 May for 4 nights and the single parent holiday departs on 17 August for 7 nights.
+If you want to discover more of Croatia, Single Parents on Holiday offer a single parent holiday every summer as well as solo holiday for singles and solo travellers.
 Both holidays offer a combination of beach time, sightseeing and fun activities.

 As always if you’ve enjoyed our content please do check out some of our other blog posts: